feos-org/feos/docs/api/index.md

 The key data structure in FeOs is the `EquationOfState` class that contains all implemented equations of state.
 The `State` and `PhaseEquilibrium` objects are used to define thermodynamic conditions and -- once created -- can be used to compute properties.

-If you want to adjust parameters of a model to experimental data you can use classes and utilities from the `estimator` module.
-(TODO)

 ## The `EquationOfState` class

 ### Residual Helmholtz energy models